-4.2 Process-Engine/GCM Interfacing
+5.2 Process engine/GCM interfacing

-The actual distributed fingerprint matching functionality is implemented via a set of GCM components deployed within a Grid/Cloud infrastructure as indicated in Fig. 4.
+The actual distributed fingerprint matching functionality is implemented via a set of GCM components deployed within a Grid/Cloud infrastructure as indicated in Figure 4.
 Processes running within the process engine must be able to create, deploy, configure and interact with these components.
 For this purpose, a dedicated host process named GCM adapter (c.f.
-Fig. 4) has been developed, which receives messages from ePVM process instances, turns these messages into method invocations on GCM framework methods or GCM components, and generates appropriate reply messages returned to ePVM.
+Figure 4) has been developed, which receives messages from ePVM process instances, turns these messages into method invocations on GCM framework methods or GCM components, and generates appropriate reply messages returned to ePVM.
 The GCM adapter represents the main interface between ePVM and GCM.
 As ePVM process definitions are implemented in JavaScript and the GCM framework is available as a Java library, the GCM adapter essentially converts between JavaScript messages and Java method invocations.

-An alternative option would have been to export the GCM components as Web services, as supported by the GCM implementation, and invoke them from within the GCM adapter.
+An alternative option would have been to export the GCM components as web services, as supported by the GCM implementation, and invoke them from within the GCM adapter.
 However, this would have increased the number of required type conversions going from Java Script over SOAP to Java and vice versa.
-Also, the GCM framework only supports exporting GCM components as Web services.
-Other framework services, for example, functionality for deployment and component creation, cannot be turned into Web services automatically.
-Finally, the ePVM process engine does not necessarily require working on Web Services level like, for instance, process engines based on the Business Process Execution Language (BPEL).
-Consequently, we decided not to use Web services as interfaces between the process engine and GCM.
+Also, the GCM framework only supports exporting GCM components as web services.
+Other framework services, e.g. functionality for deployment and component creation, cannot be turned into web services automatically.
+Finally, the ePVM process engine does not necessarily require working on web services level like, for instance, process engines based on the Business Process Execution Language (BPEL).
+Consequently, we decided not to use web services as interfaces between the process engine and GCM.